 "The fire spread rapidly to the buildings that were on that site," St. Johns County fire spokesman Jeremy Robshaw said.
 "We have a large petroleum fire of some sort -- some type of flammable liquid is burning."

-The Sheriff's Office initially asked residents within one-half mile of the fire to leave the area for their own safety, but that was lifted about 45 minute later.
-Only people who live in the immediate area are still being kept away from their homes.
+The Sheriff's Office initially asked residents within one-half mile of the fire to leave the area for their own safety, but that was lifted about 45 minutes later.
+People like Trae Wolfe, who live or work in the immediate area, were not allowed to return the rest of the night.

 St. Johns County Sheriff's Office Sgt.
-Chuck Mulligan said the fire was contained to the property of the gas station, but the buildings are heavily damaged, possibly destroyed.
+Chuck Mulligan said the fire was contained to the property of the gas station, but several buildings were heavily damaged, possibly destroyed.

 Robshaw said there would be an extensive investigation into the cause of the fire by local, state and federal agencies.
 The results might not be available for several days.

 Copyright 2011 by News4Jax.com.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.